Befox/cdav/README.md

 ## What is it ?

 This module for Dolibarr 7.0/8.0/9.0 add CardDAV / CalDAV and ICS synchronisation.
-It uses included [Sabre/DAV](http://sabre.io/dav/) library.
+It uses included [Sabre/DAV](http://sabre.io/dav/) server library.

 You can :

- * Read and Edit calendars through CalDAV
+ * Read and edit calendars through CalDAV
- * Read and Edit project tasks through CalDAV
+ * Read and edit project tasks through CalDAV
- * Read and Edit addressBooks through CardDAV
+ * Read and edit address books through CardDAV
  * Read calendars through ICS Full version or only Free/Busy (hide details)
  * Access Dolibarr documents through WebDAV (if admin)
  * Generate project tasks from documents like proposals and/or orders